SHARED DECISION-MAKING | April 15, 2022

 - Seek your patient’s participation: This step involves explaining to the patient that there are two or more medical options, inviting him or her to take part in making a choice, and finding out if the patient would like to include family members or caregivers.
 A decision to not participate in SDM or delegating someone else to make the decision should be honored.

 - Help your patient explore and compare treatment options: As you discuss the benefits and potential harms of each option, using an evidence-based patient decision aid, describing the choices in plain language, and making sure your patient understands the options being presented, will promote meaningful SDM.

 - Assess your patient’s values and preferences: It is important to establish an open dialogue to clarify the patient’s personal values and to find out how those values impact their views on the importance of each benefit and risk, so that you can elicit their preferences for treatment.

 - Reach a decision with your patient: Mutually agree on the best option and discuss next steps.
 Keep in mind and acknowledge to the patient that it may take more than one visit to reach a decision.

 - Evaluate your patient’s decision: This step involves periodic follow up to determine how your patient is doing, i.e., adherence, barriers, need for additional resources, etc. Involve your patient in making a follow-up plan and proactively reaching out if any concerns arise.

 ACP Decisions creates evidence-based video decision aids that empower patients and healthcare providers to engage in meaningful shared decision making and advance care planning.
-Contact us today to learn how you can access our extensive video library to share with your patients.
+Contact us today to learn how you can access our extensive video library to facilitate shared decision making with your patients.